 The property must be the homeowner's primary residence and must be one to four units in size.
 Eligible repairs must be concentrated to the owner-occupied unit and common areas on the property.

 The applicant must own and occupy the property for at least one year prior to becoming eligible for a CalHOME loan.
-The applicant household cannot exceed 91% of the State's Area Median Income (AMI), including income assessed by the household's assets.
+The applicant household cannot exceed 109% of the Unadjusted Area Median Income, including income assessed by the household's assets.

 Available assets do not include funds held in pension accounts, retirement funds, 401(k) plans, trust funds, or similar assets, which are not available for liquidation without substantial financial penalty to the Borrower.
 Personal property such as household furnishings, tools of trade or employment, or automobiles are NOT considered available assets.